The Optional Vaccines Your Dog May Really Need

 There are different subtypes of the bacterium.
 They are called serovars.
-Its important you are aware of these variations because they have some practical implications on the serological diagnosis of the disease and on the vaccination strategy.
+It's important you are aware of these types because they have some practical implications on the serological diagnosis of the disease and on the vaccination strategy.

 The serovars that are found in dogs are: Canicola, Icterohaemorrhagiae, Grippotyphosa, Pomona, and Bratislava

 Leptospira bacteria are shed in the urine of infected mammals.
 They survive longer in humid and warm environments.